 You can also use a muffin pan to make muffins with the same cake batter.

-Granny smith apples are beautifully crisp and are pretty delicious with a good ratio between sweet and tart, but all types of apples work.
+Granny smith apples are beautifully crisp and are pretty delicious, with a good ratio between sweet and tart, but all types of apple work.

 A little more suitable than white sugar, coconut sugar, and brown sugar complements the fall season.